WESTSIDE SENIOR INTERCLUB GOLF ASSOCIATION

 Team Composition, Individual Play and Individual Scoring

 A team is composed of 8 Senior players.
 No player may represent more than one (1) Member Club in any calendar year.
-USGA rules shall apply to play along with local rules printed on the host club scorecard.
+USGA rules shall apply to play along with local rules printed on the host club scorecard or separate local rules sheet placed on each golf cart prior to tournament start.

 Each player will play his own ball with 100% handicap.
 Handicap shall be determined from each player’s periodically published Handicap Index effective 5 days prior to the date of play and the slope of the host course.
 Maximum allowed handicap is 36.